 How does Descartes move from observations about dreams to doubts about his beliefs?
-Why does Hobbes reach a different conclusion?
+Why does Hobbes reach a different conclusion (pay special attention to the end of the quotation)?
 How might Descartes reply?
 Which one has the better argument about the relationship between dreaming and our reasons for doubting what we believe on the basis of the senses?